diesh/Coaching-staging/UseofAI.md

 ---

 ## On This Website
-- I am not a coder (sorry, Kim #ifykyk)!
+- I am not a coder (sorry, Kim #iykyk)!
 I worked with AI to write this code, co-create and refine layouts, and test design changes.
+The code is very crap.
 - I used it to proof my content.
 It works, though I had scream at it to banish em dashes.
 - AI helps me check clarity and consistency, but I review and edit every page to communicate my intent and style.